MIAN4447/cultural-heritage-ontology/README.md

-# Smart Cultural Heritage and Museum Knowledge Ontology
+# Cultural Heritage and Museum Ontology

-## 1. Project Title

-**Smart Cultural Heritage and Museum Knowledge Ontology**
+## OWL 2 Implimentation using pro Protégé

 ---

-## 2. Knowledge Domain
+## 1. Knowledge Domain

 This ontology belongs to the **Cultural Heritage and Museum Management Domain**.